tikv/tikv/docs/how-to/configure/region-merge.md

 # Region Merge

-TiKV replicates a segment of data in Regions via the Raft status machine.
-As data writes increase, a Region Split happens when the size of the region or the number of serial keys has reached a threshold.
+TiKV replicates a segment of data in Regions via the Raft state machine.
+As data writes increase, a Region Split happens when the size of the region or the number of keys has reached a threshold.
 Conversely, if the size of the Region or the amount of keys shrinks because of data deletion, we can use Region Merge to merge adjacent regions that are smaller.
-This relieves some stress on Raft.
+This relieves some stress on Raftstore.

 ## Merge process